sky-97/EduGenius/README.md

 This project is an AI-powered educational platform designed to enhance student engagement and improve learning outcomes.
 The platform integrates AI-driven tutoring, digital assessment tools, and features for both educators and students.
 Built with Django for the backend, the platform offers a robust, scalable, and secure environment for modern education.

+## Project Synopsis

+For a detailed synopsis of the project, please refer to the [Project Synopsis PDF](docs/Project_Synopsis.pdf).

 ## Features

 ### AI Tutor